 If you are selling group shirts, offer a complementary item, such as a tote bag, with their next purchase.

 Another option is to ask for a referral on your hang tag using an incentive.
 You can do this by adding a spot for your customer to write in their name and number.
 When they give this to a friend and that person makes a purchase, the person that referred them gets a percent off their next order.

-Something inspirational would be a good choice as well.
+Besides sticker hang tags, something inspirational would be a good choice as well.
 This would give a reason for your customer to keep your hang tag and not throw it away.